 If you’d rather explore with a guide, you can find tours on GetYourGuide that cover the village and coastline.

-One honest caveat: the cliff path is exposed and can be genuinely dangerous in wet or windy conditions, so wear proper footwear and skip it if the weather turns.
+One important note: the cliff path is exposed and can be genuinely dangerous in wet or windy conditions, so wear proper footwear and skip it if the weather turns.

 14. Temple Bar